seccijr/osapiens-backend-challenge/CHALLENGE.md

 4. **Check Logs:**
    - The worker picks up tasks from `queued` state.
-   - `TaskService` runs the corresponding job (e.g., data analysis, email notification) and updates states.
+   - `TaskRunner` runs the corresponding job (e.g., data analysis, email notification) and updates states.
    - Once tasks are done, the workflow is marked as `completed`.

 ### **Coding Challenge Tasks for the Interviewee**